HomeOnMars/projektoOmnijo/teknikajxoj/Unuoj.md

   - i.e. $1T = 1 Mŝ$;
   - 1 Ŝekunto is $86400_D/65536_D = 1.318359375_D$ SI Seconds.

-[^Tagoj-Solstico] a.k.a.
+[^Tagoj-Solstico]: a.k.a.
 Northern Solstice, since *la Omnija-Insulo* is located in the Southern Hemisphere.

 ### Rapido